payu-india/CMS-Chatbot/reference/Merchant Wallet/closed-loop-wallet-apis/loading-wallet/pg-load-api.md

 metadata:
   robots: index
 ---
-The **PG Load **API allows you to create a credit transaction entry directly into the wallet without going through a payment gateway.
-This is useful for scenarios like cashback, rewards, or direct fund transfers.
+The **PG Load** API allows you to is used for adding money through PG.

 ## Environment